 Rakes seem pretty straightforward—and, realistically, they are—but despite that, they’re not all created equal.
 Walking into a hardware store, it’s easy to be overwhelmed by the array of rake availability, and each is designed for a specific range of tasks.
 Knowing how to select the correct rakes for your needs will save time and make your physical labor more efficient.

-The catch-all category of “garden rakes” or “steel rakes” encompasses a number of rake designs that rely on short sturdy tines for a wide range of cultivation and clearing tasks.
+The catch-all category of “garden rakes” or “steel rakes” (pictured above) encompasses a number of rake designs that rely on short sturdy tines for a wide range of cultivation and clearing tasks.
 There are three broad styles of garden rakes.

 The bow rake is a common workhorse that features 14 to 16 vertical or curved tines arranged in a straight alignment that is offset from a long handle by a pair of curved bows extending from both sides of the head.
 Used for a number of garden tasks, the bow rake is especially good for spreading mulch, weed removal, tamping soil, breaking up compacted soil clods, and removing roots and rocks from cultivated beds.
 The bow design gives the rake efficient spring action.

 The landscape rake is a general term for a larger level head-type rake.
 These broad rake heads range in width from 20 to 36 inches, and because of their size, the heads and handles are often composed of lighter materials, such as aluminum.
 Rakes of this size are intended to be used to level wide areas of cultivated soil and to easily spread large volumes of sand or earth.